23rd June 2023 - 12 min read

 KDI Save is the latest entrant to the cash management solution game, launched alongside an investment instrument KDI Invest just in mid-February 2022.
 Despite that, the platform saw an overwhelming response, crossing RM100 million in asset under management (AUM) within just two months after launch.

-KDI Save’s popularity is boosted by its ongoing promotional return rate of 3% p.a. until the end of December 2022, the highest among cash management solutions currently.
+KDI Save’s popularity is attributed to the fact that it offers one of the highest returns among cash management solutions currently.
 Coupled with the fact that it does not impose any fees, it’s easy to see why KDI Save was so well-received.

 Note that to access KDI Save, you’ll need to first sign up for a KDI account (which will also give you access to KDI Invest).
 Also, KDI Save is not shariah-compliant.